jianmin-chen/arson/README.md

 3. Parser creates AST based on tokens
 4. Evaluator runs the AST, accounting for scope.

-I might write a more detailed README later for my own purposes.
+I might write a more detailed README later.

+## Quirks I noticed working with Python

+This is coming from someone who's worked primarily with JavaScript

+* I can't apply it to a reference value, e.g. `TOKEN_TYPE["Word"]`, when using `match`.
+Don't know if this is intentional or not, I might poke around the Cython repo sometime.
+* Creating functions on the fly with decorators?